The Geometric Anatomy of Capability Acquisition in Transformers: Results

+We test whether these patterns transfer to language model pre-training using Pythia-160M, 410M (154 checkpoints each), and 2.8B (72 checkpoints spanning the full trajectory).
+The 2.8B model is 17.5$\times$ the size of the 160M and shares the same architecture (GPT-NeoX) and training data (Pile), providing a direct test of proxy prediction across scale.

-\emph{Collapse replicates.} Task-specific \rankme drops 50--90\% from step~0 to steps 32--256, then partially recovers, mirroring the algorithmic experiment's universal initialization collapse.
-All seven benchmarks reach their \rankme minimum in this early window in both 160M and 410M.
+\emph{Collapse replicates.} Task-specific \rankme drops 50--90\% from step~0 to steps 32--256, then partially recovers, mirroring the algorithmic experiment.
+All seven benchmarks reach their minimum in this early window at all three model sizes.